VirgilSecurity/demo-twilio-backend-nodejs/Quick start guide.md

     });
 ```

 Today, a Message is just a string of text.
-In the future, this may expand to include other media types, like images and binary data.
+In the future, this may expand to include other media types such as images and binary data.
 For now, in addition to text Messages, you might get crafty and use JSON serialized text to send rich data over the wire in your application.

 ## Receive encrypted Messages on a Channel and decrypt them